wp-document-revisions/wp-document-revisions/readme.txt

 * **Track Changes** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility
 * **Remove Workflow States** - Completely removes Workflow state taxonomy backend and UI
 * **Change Tracker** - Auto-generates and appends revision summaries for changes to taxonomies, title, and visibility

+== Installation ==

+= Automatic Install =

+1. Login to your WordPress site as an Administrator, or if you haven't already, complete the famous [WordPress Five Minute Install](http://codex.wordpress.org/Installing_WordPress)
+2. Navigate to Plugins->Add New from the menu on the left
+3. Search for WP Document Revisions
+4. Click "Install"
+5. Click "Activate Now"

+= Manual Install =

+1. Download the plugin from the link in the top left corner
+2. Unzip the file, and upload the resulting "wp-document-revisions" folder to your "/wp-content/plugins directory" as "/wp-content/plugins/wp-document-revisions"
+3. Log into your WordPress install as an administrator, and navigate to the plugins screen from the left-hand menu
+4. Activate WP Document Revisions

 == Frequently Asked Questions ==